vamonke/javajam/product/README.md

 ```
 *Tip: Echo your sql statement before running it for quick debugging (`echo $sql`).
 If there are errors, run the statement in phpMyAdmin to make sure the syntax is correct.*

-The result of the update (success/failure) is then displayed.
+The result of the update (success/failure) is then shown to the user via an alert box.